SAP-samples/teched2025-XP267/exercises/ex3/README.md

-# Exercise 3 - Extending SAP Automation Pilot by an integration to SAP AI Core service for assessment of technical data and recommendations by AI
+# Exercise 3 - Extending SAP Automation Pilot by an integration to SAP AI Core for recommendations by AI

 In this exercise, we will:
 - run and exent a command in SAP Automation Pilot desinged to collect application logs and Cloud Foundry environment's parameters